About the United Sorghum Checkoff Program Board of Directors

 How does a farmer become a board member?

-List of Certified Producer Organizations (CPOs) and Qualified State Organizations (QSOs)
+List of Certified Producer Organizations (CPOs) and Qualified State Organizations (QSOs).

 USCP Board Member Eligibility

-A person is eligible to be nominated for the United Sorghum Checkoff Program board of directors if he/she is a U.S. sorghum grower.
+A person is eligible to be nominated for the United Sorghum Checkoff Program board of directors if they are a U.S. sorghum grower.
 The Sorghum Checkoff prohibits discrimination in all its programs and activities on the basis of race, color, national origin, age, disability and, where applicable, sex, marital status, familial status, parental status, religion, sexual orientation, genetic information, political beliefs, reprisal or because all or a part of an individual’s income is derived from any public assistance program.

 Representation and nominations to the board are outlined in the Sorghum Promotion, Research, and Information Order; Final Rule in Establishment of Representation and Nominations.
 As outlined in these provisions, CPOs and the Secretary of Agriculture have the ultimate authority and responsibility of submitting and approving nominations to the board.
 As such, the Sorghum Checkoff serves in an advisory capacity in providing information and education to potential leaders, as well as CPOs.